Evaluation + Workup

 General tips

-- Urethral rest: place SPT for 4-12 weeks if patient using CIC or indwelling catheter
+- Urethral rest: place SPT for 4-12 weeks if patient has been using CIC or indwelling catheter

 - Grafts: always consent for possible graft (buccal works better than lingual)